About this policy

 We may ask you to provide personal information if you submit feedback to QBCC or lodge a form, electronically or otherwise.

 - to meet your needs (e.g. answer a question)

 - to meet our needs (e.g. demographic analysis, updating our records)

 'Personal information' includes your name, address, phone number, email address, age, gender, your employer, and your position title.

 Use of personal information

-Section 28A and 28B of The Act permit the QBCC to disclose the information you provide, including personal information, to relevant agencies for the following reasons;
+These sections of The Act permit the QBCC to disclose the information you provide, including personal information, to relevant agencies for the following reasons;

 - Information, in relation to a notifiable incident, is relevant to the functions of a health and safety regulator;

-- The disclosure is reasonably necessary for protecting the health and safety of a person or property.
+- The disclosure is reasonably necessary for protecting the health and safety of a person or property

 Please note that these are not the only reasons information may be disclosed to the relevant agency.